 For people with a much larger budget, Gen 3 and select Gen 4 night vision scopes offer much more capability and range over previous generations.
 The problem with these, other than cost, is availability.

-Many of the generation three in Gen 4 night vision optics are built for military use and are either difficult to come by, if you can afford them, and are not ideal for sportsmen.
+Many of the Gen 3 and Gen 4 night vision optics are built for military use and are either difficult to come by, if you can afford them, and are not ideal for sportsmen.

 Oftentimes military grade night vision is built to be bombproof and used for short raids or rescues.
 Many of the high-performance lightweight and mobile designs are not available on the civilian market unless they’ve been stolen or are illegitimate copies.